We offer opportunities for healthcare professionals from overseas to observe and learn from our world-class team.

 - medical student electives for international students

-- customised programmes
+- customised programmes with clinical focus

 - short CPD courses